pathanin-kht/SpeechToText/README.md

 ## Overview
 This project allows users to convert speech into text and save the result in a `.txt` file.
 The user can choose between Thai and English for the speech recognition process.
 The project uses the `speech_recognition` library and Google's Speech Recognition API to convert the speech to text and saves it in a file for further use.

+## Features
+- Users can select a language for speech recognition, either Thai or English.
+- Users speak into the microphone to record their speech.
+- The program processes the audio and converts it into text.
+- The transcribed text is displayed on the console for immediate feedback.
+- The transcribed text is saved to a `.txt` file named according to the selected language.
+- After each transcription, users can choose to continue recording or exit the program.

 ## Example
 - The user speaks into the microphone, and the application converts the speech to text and displays the result.
 - The text is saved to a file named `output_thai.txt` or `output_english.txt` depending on the language selected.